EsbenSkipper/Trifork_-presentation/project/README.md

 - The control flow is **decided by the model** at runtime — it can pick a tool, chain tools, or ask a clarifying question, none of which you hard-coded.
-- **Python still owns the numbers and rules.** `file_dispute` rejects an ATM charge or a non-whitelisted reason; the model can't override it.
+- **Python still owns the numbers and rules.** `file_dispute` rejects an ATM charge or a non-whitelisted reason; the model can't talk past it.
 - **`customer_id` is not a tool argument** — the tools read the session's fixed customer, so Claude literally cannot query another customer.
 - **The dispute "state machine" isn't written by you** — the model asks for a